FouadWahabi/cpu-monitor/README.md

 # cpu-monitor

-cpu-monitor is an application created to monitor the CPUs usage and load average.
-It provides metrics, visualizations and real-time alerts to analyze and monitor the CPUs.
+This application monitors the CPUs usage and load average.
+It provides metrics, visualizations and real-time alerts to analyze and monitor the host machine CPUs.

 ![cpu-monitor](demo.gif "cpu-monitor")

 ## Requirements

-The project was designed and is intended to run with `Node >=14` on a [Unix-Like](https://en.wikipedia.org/wiki/Unix-like) operating system.
+The project was designed and is intended to run on a [Unix-Like](https://en.wikipedia.org/wiki/Unix-like) operating system.

 To be able to run this application locally, please make sure your have: